How Two Workamper Heroes Saved Campground Guests

 - Have an exit plan, i.e. what road are you taking out and what is the status of that road.
 The forest service website seems to be the best way to track the location of the fire.

 - Make sure you can call out (on your cell phone).
-You will eventually lose power and you need to be able to stay in communication the whole time, if at all possible.
+You will eventually lose power.
+Have a way to stay in communication the whole time, if possible.

 - Based on the time you have, take only necessities with you when exiting.
 The more time you may have could make it seem you could take everything but make sure you are always safe.
 You can always buy more stuff.